pnpm/pnpm/.changeset/mean-zoos-move.md

 "@pnpm/plugin-commands-publishing": patch
 ---

-Show friendly error message when get current git branch name error.
+Show a friendly error message when it is impossible to get the current Git branch name during publish [#4488](https://github.com/pnpm/pnpm/pull/4488).